EMBRYOPSIDA Pirani & Prado

 Previous Pelationships.
 Nothofagus has often been included in Fagaceae, as by Cronquist (1981) and Kubitzki (1993b).

+Evolution.
 Plant-Animal Interactions.
-Larvae of Eriocranidae, a small group of near-basal lepidoptera, are found as leaf miners on this clade (Powell et al. 1998).
+Some larvae of Eriocranidae, a small group of near-basal lepidoptera, are found as leaf miners on this clade (Powell et al. 1998).

 FAGACEAE Dumortier, nom. cons.
 Back to Fagales

-Hairs often stellate/branched; sclereid nests in bark, cells with large rhomboidal crystals; veuins often associated with crystals only; leaves (two-ranked, whorled), lamina vernation conduplicate-plicate, (margins entire, lobed; biserrate); inflorescence branched or not; flowers often trimerous; P biseriate [thus = T] or not, 4-6 (7)-lobed; staminate flowers: bract; A (4-)12(-20) (connective produced); pollen prolate-spheroidal, not spiny, tectum with ± flat-lying and fused rod-like elements [(micro)rugulate]; pistillode +; carpellate flowers: staminodes +; G [(2-)3-6(-15)], alternating with P, or median member abaxial; ovules (uni)bitegmic, "inner and outer integuments several cells thick", parietal tissue 4-5 cells across, supra-chalazal tissue massive; embryo sac with chalazal caecum; cupule of valves [one more than fruit number], ± spiny; fruit nut-like, trigonous, wall with lignified tissue on the outside, endocarp hairy inside; seed pachychalazal; (endosperm cellular); n = 12 (13, 21).
+Hairs often stellate/branched; sclereid nests in bark, cells with large rhomboidal crystals; veins often associated with crystals only; lamina vernation conduplicate-plicate; inflorescence branched or not; flowers often trimerous; P biseriate [thus = T] or not, 4-6 (7)-lobed; staminate flowers: bract; A (4-)12(-20) (connective produced); pollen prolate-spheroidal, not spiny, tectum with ± flat-lying and fused rod-like elements [(micro)rugulate], infratectum columellate [?here]; pistillode +; carpellate flowers: G [(2-)3-6(-15)], alternating with P, or median member abaxial; ovules bitegmic (unitegmic), supra-chalazal tissue massive, with central strand; embryo sac with chalazal caecum; cupule +, with valves [one more than fruit number], ± spiny; fruit nut-like, trigonous, wall with lignified tissue on the outside, endocarp hairy inside; seed pachychalazal; (endosperm cellular); n = 12 (13, 21).

 7[list]/670 - 2 subfamilies below.
 More or less worldwide (map: from Soepadmo 1972; Fl.
 N. Am.
 III.
 1997).